estidlore/litus/docs/random/randWeight.md

 # randWeight

-Generates a random index based on the provided weights.
+Generates a random index based on the provided weights

 `Since v1.5.0`

 ## Arguments

-- `weights: number[]` - Array of weights, where each weight corresponds to the likelihood of selecting the respective index.
+- `weights: number[]` - Array of weights, where each weight corresponds to the likelihood of selecting the respective index

 ## Returns

-`number` - The index selected based on the weights.
+`number` - The index selected based on the weights

 ## Usage